DNC launches hyper-local 2020 effort to shadow Trump on the trail

 But the president has recently said he won’t have a health care plan until after the next election.
 While manufacturing employment has been experiencing a strong run since Obama was president, a majority of Americans said that they expect their taxes to stay the same or increase this year in a recent NBC News/WSJ poll.
 And while wages have been modestly rising since 2014, those for average workers, especially without college degrees, have been stagnant for decades.

 "The rich are getting richer, corporate profits are soaring, but the rest of us are still just running in place," said Adrienne Watson, director of the "war room" effort.
 "Trump has made the system more rigged than ever."
-Watson will run the effort, along with research director Nick Bauer and Daniel Wessel, the lead spokesman.
+Watson will run the effort for the DNC, along with research director Nick Bauer.
+Daniel Wessel will be the lead spokesman.

 The Democrats’ database includes every single Trump rally in 2016, material that will be used to create digital and television ads of promises he made to local communities from Lansing, Michigan to Tallahassee, Florida.